regata-jinr/Measurements.Core/README.md

-# Core of measurements software
+# Software core for control of measurements process

 This is the core of basic [regata](http://regata.jinr.ru/) software.
 <br>